Modulator-Assisted Zeno Control of Energy Transfer in Quantum Batteries: Charging and Storage Control

-At these special pulsing intervals $\tau = \tau_n$, the effective time evolution operator between two pulses becomes $U(\tau_n) \equiv (P \otimes \mathbb{1}) e^{-i H^{mc} \tau_n}$, where $P = |\0\rangle\langle\0| - |\1\rangle\langle\1|$ is the pulse acting on the modulator.
-It can be shown that $U(\tau_n)(|\widetilde{1}\rangle \otimes |\pm\rangle) = -|\widetilde{1}\rangle \otimes |\pm\rangle$, meaning that these product states are eigenstates of the evolution operator.
-In contrast to the generic case, where no well-defined effective Hamiltonian exists for the charger, the existence of such eigenstates at $\tau = \tau_n$ allows the system's state to factorize effectively.
-While the modulator remains fixed in the state $|\widetilde{1}\rangle$, a local effective Hamiltonian can again be defined for the charger, with $|\pm\rangle$ being its eigenstates.
-However, the energy splitting for this new Hamiltonian does not match that of the battery, $2\omega_1$, resulting in a finite detuning.
-Consequently, energy exchange is suppressed, leading to the large values of $T$ and small values of $A$ seen at these singular points in Fig.~\ref{fig:peaks} (detailed discussions in \cite{supplemental}).
+It can be shown that $U(\tau_n)(|0\rangle \otimes |0\rangle) = i^n|0\rangle \otimes |0\rangle$ and $U(\tau_n)(|0\rangle \otimes |1\rangle) = |0\rangle \otimes |1\rangle$, meaning that these product states are eigenstates of the evolution operator.
+Since the modulator remains fixed in the state \(|0\rangle\), the battery states \(|0\rangle\) and \(|1\rangle\) also become eigenstates of the time evolution.
+This allows one to define a local effective Hamiltonian for the battery, but only at these discrete kicking intervals \(\tau=\tau_n\).
+However, the energy splitting of this effective Hamiltonian does not match that of the charger, \(\omega_1\), resulting in a finite detuning.
+Consequently, energy exchange is suppressed, leading to the large values of \(T\) observed at these singular points in Figure~\ref{fig:peaks}.
+See Appendix D for further discussion.

-We now comment on the valley points in the upper panel of Fig.~\ref{fig:peaks}, which correspond to pulse intervals $\tau$ that enable relatively fast charging.
-At these locally optimal values of $\tau$, the charging time $T$ exhibits a linear dependence on $\tau$.
-A linear fit through these minima yields $T/\tau \approx 110$, as shown by the green line.
-Thus, at these optimal points, the charging time scales linearly with the pulse separation.
+The valley points in Figure~\ref{fig:peaks} correspond to kicking intervals \(\tau\) that enable relatively fast charging, where the charging time \(T\) exhibits a linear dependence on \(\tau\).
+A linear fit through these local minima gives \(T/\tau \approx 63\), as shown by the red line.
+Thus, at large scales, the charging time \(T\) scales linearly with the kicking interval \(\tau\).